OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

     > [!NOTE]
     > After a user accepts this permissions request, they won't be prompted again in the future.

 7. The add-in retrieves profile information for the signed-in user and writes it to the body of the email message.
-The following image shows an example of profile information written to an Excel worksheet.

     ![User profile information in Outlook message](../images/sso-user-profile-info-outlook.png)